wordpress-clients/hybrid/INSTALLATION.md

-You have the choice to install WPHC directly on your machine (node, npm, bower are required) or you can install WPHC via bower with no other preriquisites than Docker itself.
+You have the choice to install WPHC directly on your machine (node, and npm are required) or you can experiment installation of WPHC via bower with no other preriquisites than Docker itself.

 ## Local Installation